Overall we are governed by RFU regs in this area

 request support from the Society: please contact the Hon Secretary

-All reports are checked by the Society’s Discipline Advisor (Paul Warrington - paulwref1@hotmail.com ) AND Hon Secretary whom may contact you seeking clarification and/or to provide advice.
-CB Discipline Managers/Secretaries may also contact you direct.
+All reports are checked (DO NOT SEND to them and NOT to the CB discipline chair) by the Society’s Discipline Advisor (Paul Warrington - paulwref1@hotmail.com ) AND the Hon Secretary who may contact you seeking clarification and/or to provide advice.
+CB Discipline Managers/Secretaries may also contact you directly.
+You must send the report to the CB discipline contact

 Send the original to the appropriate County Official as follows: